eclipse-orbit/orbit/README.md

 * [Bundle Checklist](https://wiki.eclipse.org/Orbit_Bundle_Checklist)
 * [Additional articles](https://wiki.eclipse.org/Category:Orbit)

 It's important to ensure that the bundle you're adding has been approved for use in at least one other Eclipse project on [IPZilla](https://dev.eclipse.org/ipzilla/query.cgi) or [ClearlyDefined](https://clearlydefined.io/).
-In the latter case, please ensure the license is compatible and that the license score is at least 60.
+In the latter case, please ensure the license is compatible and that the license score is at least 75.
+See [IP Prereq Diligence](https://www.eclipse.org/projects/handbook/#ip-prereq-diligence) for further details.

 ### 1. Pick a Category